happysat/Express-AM6-AM8/README.md

           &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; <img
             src="img/53_dish.jpg" alt="350" width="" height="200"><br>

-2 x 89CM Triax Dish.
+2 x 89CM Triax Dish on 14 West and 53 degrees East.

 Any Ku-band Satellite TV (DRO/PLL-based) LNB can be used for Express AM6 and AM8.<br>
 I have various results with DRO and PLL based ones but shows clearly a huge increase of frequency stability YMMV.<br>